preludeorg/test/tests/2b299d74-4d41-45d5-8492-f115929ba603/README.md

 # Darwin / Linux

 MacOS and most linux distros ship with some sort of sudo access.
 Mac defaults to requiring a password, where as Linux distro's vary wildly.
-The linux version of this test attempts to escalate to run whoami.
+Both versions of this test attempts to escalate to run whoami.
 If prompted for a password it receives and empty string the escalation fails.